tinode/chat/server/db/rethinkdb/schema.md

 * `CreatedAt` timestamp when the record was created
 * `UpdatedAt` timestamp of when th upload has cmpleted or failed
 * `User` id of the user who uploaded this file.
-* `Topic` name of the topic associated with the upload.
 * `Location` actual location of the file on the server.
 * `MimeType` file content type as a [Mime](https://en.wikipedia.org/wiki/MIME) string.
 * `Size` size of the file in bytes.
 Could be 0 if upload has not completed yet.